klimbeta/klimbeta/docs/reference/CompType/BetaRoute.md

 ## Implementation

+-
 - Get required Judges.
-- Advertise Competition on Social Media
+- Advertise Competition on Social Media and Poster

 - Set a Route
 - Print all Scoring Sheets